jnewton03/portfolio/README.md

 + ansible - sample of basic roles for prod, build, and devops servers
   + common - install the latest yum updates and make sure vmtoolsd is running
   + git - install git from IUS as it is much newer than the version from CentOS
++ joinAD.py - script to join Active Directory and update config files.
+I wrote the first iteration of this.
+It has since been improved by other members of the team.